-We hereby consent to the reference to our name (including under the heading "Experts") and the description of our role under the headings "Net Asset Value Calculation and Valuation Guidelines-Our Independent Valuation Advisor" and "Net Asset Value Calculation and Valuation Guidelines-Valuation of Investments" in the Registration Statement on Form S-11 of Blackstone Real Estate Income Trust, Inc., to be filed on the date hereof, and in the prospectus to be included therein.
+We hereby consent to the reference to our name (including under the heading "Experts") and the description of our role under the headings "Net Asset Value Calculation and Valuation Guidelines-Our Independent Valuation Advisor" and "Net Asset Value Calculation and Valuation Guidelines- Valuation of Investments" in the Post-Effective Amendment No. 2 to Registration Statement on Form S-11 of Blackstone Real Estate Income Trust, Inc., to be filed on the date hereof, and in the prospectus to be included therein.